vidhi-mistry/credit-card-default-prediction/readme.md

 curacy, and Precision.
 A dataset of credit cards is used to evaluate the efficiency of the different ML techniques, purely based on the filter features selection method.

-The outcomes of this experiment show that the accuracy and other parameters of XGBoost are the highest.
-But when performed the Nemenyi test it was found that Random Forest had the least average rank.
+The outcomes of this experiment show that the accuracy and other parameters of **XGBoost** are the highest.
+But when performed the **Nemenyi test** it was found that **Random Forest** had the least average rank, thus revealing that Random Forest performed the best on average.

 ## Lessons Learnt
 It was a fun toy project to get hands-on-experience with the data mining concepts taught in the class.
 And, gained experience using one of the most popular machine learning libraries scikit-learn to solve real problems.